Yorisoft/AdventOfCode2024/README.md

 ﻿# <p align="center"> 🎄 Advent of Code 2024 🎄 </p>

 Welcome to my Advent of Code 2024 project repository!
-This project is part of my personal journey in enhancing my programming skills and solving fun, holiday-themed coding puzzles.
+This project is part of my personal journey in enhancing my problem solving skills while solving fun, holiday-themed coding puzzles.

 ## What is Advent of Code?